r00t-3xp10it/redpill/lib/readme.md

         |_ Sign-Executables
                       |_ CarbonCopy.py                 Creates spoofed certificate of online website to sign PE
                       |_ sigthief.py                   Sign an PE for AV Evasion by cloning other PE certificate
+                      |_ DigitalSignature-Hijack.ps1   Digitally sign all PS1 scripts on the host as Microsoft
         |_ Stream-TargetDesktop
                       |_ Stream-TargetDesktop.ps1      Sream target desktop live (attacker: firefox with MJPEG)
         |_ String-Obfuscation